johnlockejrr/pylaia/docs/usage/training/index.md

 ### Trainer arguments

 Pytorch Lighning `Trainer` flags can also be set using the `--trainer` argument.
-See [the documentation](https://lightning.ai/docs/pytorch/stable/common/trainer.html#trainer-flags).
+See [the documentation](https://github.com/Lightning-AI/lightning/blob/1.7.0/docs/source-pytorch/common/trainer.rst#trainer-flags).

 ## Examples

-The model can be configured using command-line arguments or a YAML configuration file.
+The model can be trained using command-line arguments or a YAML configuration file.
 Note that CLI arguments override the values from the configuration file.

 ### Example with Command Line Arguments (CLI)